md-zaman/kubernetes/Notes.md

         - Here we are trying to access the app.
 The app runs on the port 8000/demo
         - '/demo' is context root of the application

-    p.
+    k.
 If you try the same command after coming out of the k8s cluster, you won't be able to access it.
 This is because a pod by default will have cluster network attached to it.
 But you can have internal as well as external cutomers.

-    q.
+    l.
 To ensure that your application can be accessed by your organisation or the outside world we have services and as discussed we have 3 types of services:
     i.
 ClusterIP
     ii.
 NodePort Mode
     iii.
 Load Balancer Mode

-    r. vi service.yaml
+    m. vi service.yaml

         apiVersion: v1
         kind: Service